-After the enormous success of the “CONEXPO” in previous editions `CEMS Bangladesh’ AGAIN BRINGS TO YOU ‘21st Con-expo Bangladesh 2017 International Expo’, scheduled to be held from 26~28 OCTOBER,2017, will be a glittering showcase of the Construction Materials, Method, Equipment and Real Estate industry.
+After the enormous success of the “CONEXPO” in previous editions `CEMS Bangladesh’ AGAIN BRINGS TO YOU ‘23rd CONEXPO Bangladesh 2018 International Expo’, scheduled to be held from 25~27 OCTOBER,2018, will be a glittering showcase of the Construction Materials, Method, Equipment and Real Estate industry.
 It will reveal to the country, the rapid developments in the industry as well as new technology components.
 The neat layouts of the show provides ample opportunity to the consumers of housing to see the latest offerings in the market as well as to the business visitor to carry out networking in a highly enabled environment.
 The CONEXPO is therefore not only a networking ground, but also a place to find business partners and strategic alliances for manufacturing, outsourcing, sub-contracting, design and development as well as direct marketing.

 The construction sector of BANGLADESH has also been growing quickly.
-Some huge projects has been forecasted , construction of a New International Airport in Dhaka, a Deep-Sea Port in Chittagong, a Metro Rail Project in Dhaka and Rooppur Nuclear Power Plant.
+Some huge projects has been forecasted , construction of a New International Airport in Dhaka, a Deep-Sea Port in Chittagong, a Metro Rail Project in Dhaka.

-Recently government is expected to ink two deals worth $5.5 billion including a 26-km Elevated Expressway in Dhaka and a 6.15-km Long Bridge on the river Padma that will connect the southern Bangladesh with the rest, as part of a major drive to develop infrastructure.
-A deal to kick-start Dhaka Metro project could take place later this year.
+Recently last year government has linked two deals worth $5.5 billion including a 26-km Elevated Expressway in Dhaka and a 6.15-km Long Bridge on the river Padma that will connect the southern Bangladesh with the rest, as part of a major drive to develop infrastructure and as well as a kick-start to Dhaka Metro project already took place previous year.

 Due to the rapid population growth, an influx of people from rural areas, and a growing middle class, new buildings are continuously erected and the construction sector has consequently been booming.
+In 2015/16, the construction sector’s share of GDP was 10.26% that is 6172.90 BDT Million.
 Further, the construction boom has triggered growth in other sectors of the economy, such as transport, storage, communications, and housing services.